Skip to content

 Results Table

-Once completed the results table will be shown in a new tab (see Figure 2) containing all the annotation terms, displaying a tag only where the adjusted p-values are below given threshold.
-The main columns are:
+Once completed the results table will be shown in a new tab (Figure 2) containing all the annotation terms, displaying a tag only where the adjusted p-values are below given threshold.
+The columns are:

-• Test is the number of sequences that are annotated with the GO and are in the test set.
+• Nr Test.
+The number of sequences annotated with the GO and in the Test Set.

 Figure 2: Enrichment Results Table